Gwaltrip/Plasic/README.md

-# Plasic - The Programming Language for PLP
+# Plasic - The Basic Style Programming Language for PLP ASM

 ##Keywords